jrpatterson79/MOFI-Inversion/README.md

 This section is currently less than barebones.
 I am incrementally translating the contents of the MATLAB Func_Lib subdirectory here as time allows.

 ## References
 Patterson, J. R., M. A. Cardiff.
 2021.
 Aquifer Characterization and Uncertainty in Multi-Frequency Oscillatory Flow Tests: Approach and Insights.
-Groundwater, Under Review
+Groundwater, doi:10.1111/gwat.13134

 Rasmussen, T. C., K. G. Haborak, and M. H. Young.
 2003.
 Estimating aquifer hydraulic properties using sinusoidal pumping at the Savannah River site, South Carolina, USA.
 Hydrogeology Journal 11, no. 4: 466–82, https://doi.org/10.1007/s10040-003-0255-7